-Allen Iverson, Donovan McNabb, and Ryan Howard have all been considered “The Guy” in Philadelphia, but who’s the man now?
+Allen Iverson, Donovan McNabb, and Ryan Howard have all been considered “The Guy” in Philly Sports, but who’s the man now?
 To define what it means to be “The Guy”, you have to be the first name that comes up when you think about any city’s sport team and to also be the face of that city’s sports teams.
 For example, when I think about Cleveland, I think about Lebron James.
 When I think about New York, I think about Odell Beckham Jr., and when I think about New England, obviously I’m thinking about Tom Brady.
 There are three major candidates who can be considered “The Guy” in Philly, but there’s only one town and only one can be the top dog in this sports rich city.

 Top 3 for the Role of “The Guy” in Philly Sports

 This is who I think most Philadelphians would say is “The Guy” in the city of brotherly love.
 Last season, we saw a glimpse of Embiid in his first action of his pro career after sitting the past two seasons with injuries.
 We all saw his possible greatness in the 31 games he played.
 His totals were 20.2 PPG, 7.8 RPG, 2.1 APG, and 2.5 BPG.
 Everyone lost it when we saw what he can actually do!
 We might as well have named him King Joel while we were at it.

 Embiid is a perfect choice because of all the hype that has been going on around him and this new and improved Sixers team.Yes we all know about his social media presence and how he tried to ask out Rihanna, but he isn’t who I would consider to be “The Guy.”
 Sure, he’s the most popular player in town due to all they hype over the upcoming season for the Sixers, but it takes much more than popularity.
 Embiid is still very young and has plenty of time and talent to be considerd “The Guy,” but for right now, we just need this guy to get on the court and play at least a full season before he wins this title.